staffanm/layeredconfig/docs/usage.rst

   :start-after: # begin makeconfig
   :end-before: # end makeconfig

-And we use the config object like this:
+And we use the attributes on the config object to access the settings:

 .. literalinclude:: examples/usage.py
   :start-after: # begin useconfig
   :end-before: # end useconfig

+.. _precedence:

 Precedence
 ----------

-A simple precedence system determines which setting is actually used.
-In the above example, the printed string is "MyApp starting, home in /opt/myapp".
+Since several sources may contain a setting, A simple precedence system determines which setting is actually used.
+In the above example, the printed string is ``"MyApp starting, home in /opt/myapp"``.
 This is because while ``name`` was specified only by the mydefaults source, ``home`` was specified by source with higher predecence (``mycmdline``).
 The order of sources passed to LayeredConfig determines predecence, with the last source having the highest predecence.

+.. _configsources:

 Config sources
 --------------

 Apart from the sources used above, there are classes for settings stored in JSON files, YAML files and PList files.
 Each source can to varying extent be configured with different parameters.
-See :doc:`api` for further details.
+See :doc:`sources` for further details.

 You can also use a single source class multiple times, for example to have